rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ### Timer

 Timer decorator will help you time your callables in a non-intrusive way.
-It helps you while debugging and profiling your functions.
+It can help you while debugging and profiling your functions.

 ```python